Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin

+In order to identify different collective modes induced simultaneously, we determine the center-of-mass position and the width of the cloud in the $x$ and $y$ direction, $w_x$ and $w_y$, respectively.
+We calibrate the dipole frequency $\omega_d$ from the center-of-mass position in the $y$ direction (Fig.~\ref{fig2}(a)).
+The quadrupole and breathing mode frequencies are then obtained by taking $w_x/w_y$ and $\sqrt{w_x w_y}$, respectively (Fig.~\ref{fig2}(a)).
+The observed quadrupole modes (see Fig. \ref{fig2}(a)) show oscillations near twice the frequency of the dipole mode~\cite{freq} with more pronounced decay rate, which will be discussed later.
+We measure an extremely small decay rate of the dipole mode frequency $\Gamma_d/\omega_d<0.0006$ due to the minimal trap anharmonicity reflected in small trap anisotropy $\epsilon$.
+Consequently, the dipole mode is precisely determined within 0.5 $\%$ or $\omega_d$=$2\pi\times$185(1)~Hz.

+In Fig.~\ref{fig2}(b), we plot the ratio of $\omega_q/\omega_d$, which provides direct access to the interaction effect in SU($N$) gases, for various spin multiplicities.
+We find a clear deviation of $\omega_q/\omega_d$ away from 2 as the spin multiplicity increases, consistent with the theoretical expectation based on kinetic theory, $2\omega_{d}-\omega_q\propto (N-1)g_{2D}$ which only takes into account mean field effects.
+The theoretical curve shown as a solid line is based on numerical solutions of the kinetic equation (\ref{kineticeqn}) in the mean-field approximation and are in reasonable agreement with observations considering experimental uncertainty.
+We also measure the breathing mode by geometric averaging of $w_x$ and $w_y$.
+In contrast to the quadrupole mode, the breathing mode does not depend on spin multiplicity being consistent with the classical scale invariance in a weakly interacting gas~\cite{Pit1997,Vogt:2012dm}; while quantum anomaly, the breakdown of classical scale invariance, has recently been observed in the strongly interacting regime~\cite{PhysRevLett.121.120401,Peppler:2018fb}.

-In Fig.~\ref{fig3}, we investigate the SU($N$) dependent quadrupole mode frequencies along the dimensional crossover from 2D to 3D, by controlling the lattice depth.
-For the gas with SU(6) interactions, we observe that $\omega_q/\omega_d$ approaches 2 as the trapping geometry becomes closer to the 3D regime of $k_B T\gg\hbar\omega_z$.
-As a reference, $\omega_q/\omega_d$ is also monitored for the non-interacting spin-polarized Fermi gas (i.e. SU(1)), which remains at 2 throughout the same range of trapping parameters.
-In 3D limit, the enhanced interaction effect cannot be detected due to the small scattering length.
+In Fig.~\ref{fig3}, we investigate the SU($N$) dependent quadrupole mode frequencies along the dimensional crossover from 2D to 3D, by controlling the lattice depth $V_0$.
+In the 2D limit where the inter-layer coupling is not taken into account, the quadrupole mode frequency can be estimated in the mean-field regime as a function of the lattice depth, $\omega_q \propto 2\omega_{d}-(N-1)g_{2D}$ where $g_{2D}\propto V_0^{1/4}$ ignoring the term with $a_{3D}$, as indicated by the blue region in Fig.~\ref{fig3}.
+The observed quadrupole frequency is reasonably consistent with 2D prediction even in the intermediate lattice depth where the Fermi energy is comparable to the lattice depth.
+In 3D limit, however, we observe that $\omega_q/\omega_d$ approaches 2 as the trapping geometry becomes closer to the 3D regime of $k_B T\gg\hbar\omega_z$ due to the small interaction parameter $g_{3D}$ as shown in Fig.~\ref{fig3} (red shaded region).
+As a reference, $\omega_q/\omega_d$ is also monitored for the non-interacting spin-polarized Fermi gas (i.e. SU(1)), which remains around 2 throughout the same range of trapping parameters.
 Our results highlight the role of lower dimensions for amplification of negligibly small interaction effects.
-We further note that the implementation of optical Feshbach resonances (OFR) can enhance the atomic interactions~\cite{Enomoto:2008bx,Blatt:2011dr}.
-Pushing the SU($N$) symmetric interaction (with a slightly broken symmetry due to the OFR beam) closer to the strongly interacting case of $\lvert\ln(k_F a_{2D})\rvert\simeq 1$ and searching for its effect in collective modes is one possible extension of our work.
+To fully calculate the collective mode in the crossover regime, however, the inter-layer coupling needs to be further considered.